Surrounding students with a community of support since 1972

 By bringing caring adults into the schools to address children’s unmet needs, we provide the link between educators and the community.
 The result: teachers are free to teach, and students – many in jeopardy of dropping out – have the opportunity to focus on learning.

-Communities In Schools of Atlanta empowered 30,000 students during the 2017-2018 school year, and 4,500 of those students received intensive individualized support.
-98% of our case load students stayed in school, and 96% were promoted or graduated.
+Communities In Schools of Atlanta empowered 34,000 students during the 2020-2021 school year, and 2,106 of those students received intensive individualized support.
+97% of our caseload students stayed in school, graduated on time, or were promoted.
 We are currently serving four school districts; Atlanta Public Schools, Fulton County, DeKalb County, and Clayton County.

 (L-R) Founders, Neil Shorthouse & Bill Milliken, with David Lewis